MoveScope

 Questions people usually have at this stage

-Who usually needs a Portugal-specific migration brief?
+Who usually needs a Portugal-specific migration research report?

 What should Americans verify before committing to Portugal?

-The residence category, first-year budget, likely housing path, tax setup, and whether Portugal still beats Spain or France for your actual priorities.
+Verify the residence category, first-year budget, likely housing path, tax setup, and whether Portugal still beats Spain or France for your actual priorities.